NgoziGoodness/Data-Analysis-in-Excel/README.md

  ### Data Cleaning/ Preparation

 The first step taken in this sales analysis project is data cleaning.
-This was done to remove any outliers, inconsistency and ensure data is ready and suitable for exploratory analysis and viusualization.
+This was done to remove any outliers, inconsistency and ensure data is ready and suitable for exploratory analysis and visualization.
 The data cleaning was done with different data cleaning tools in accordance to the steps written below:
 - Table: All data in the spreadsheet were formatted as table using the table tool in order to make the data easy to manage and work with
 - Border tool: Borders were inserted into the table using the border tool in the home page in order to highlight data, improve visibility and separate one cell from another.
 - Column header: Each field was formatted using the column header in order to help easily identify what each field is about and how it relates to other fields of data.